nissy220/Collatz_problem/README.md

 The results folder containts
 - the total stopping time distribution of the Collatz sequences (3-point moving average) for numbers in [1, 10^6] and estimation results.
-- the max of the total stopping time of the Collatz sequences [4] and the predictions for numbers less than 10^50.
+- the longest total stopping time of the Collatz sequences [4] and predictions of it for numbers less than 10^50.

 ## License
 This project is licensed under the terms of the [MIT license](LICENSE.md).